TristanWebber/garage_monitor/esp_bare_c/README.md

     REG_RW(TIMER_GROUP_0, 0x48) &= ~BIT(31);     // Clear BIT31 to disable TG0 WDT

     // Disable Timer Group 1 WDT (TRM 12.2.2.3)
-    REG_RW(TIMER_GROUP_0, 0xFC) &= ~BIT(29);     // Clear BIT29 to disable WDT's clock
+    REG_RW(TIMER_GROUP_1, 0xFC) &= ~BIT(29);     // Clear BIT29 to disable WDT's clock
     REG_RW(TIMER_GROUP_1, 0x48) &= ~BIT(31);     // Clear BIT 31 to disable TG1 WDT
 }
 ```

 That should be enough for our first attempt at a second stage bootloader to load our code and start executing.
 The other functions for our blinky example follow the same pattern - read the manual, define the registers, write a function to manipulate the registers.
+The only thing worth mentioning is that our blocking delay reads `systicks` from a register, and calls the assembly `nop` pseudo-instruction to spin the CPU until it's time to do work again.

 ## Build system